 We recommend trying one or two of the best cloth diapering systems for your test drive.
 This approach is relatively inexpensive, but it will still give you a realistic sense of what it would be like to use cloth.
 Having reviewed numerous top-notch cloth systems, we can confidently recommend two of our favorite products to consider for a test drive.

 A great starting product is the Rumparooz Pocket.
 This diaper is one of the easiest-to-use cloth systems we have encountered.
 It is so soft and well-made that it quickly became a favorite.
 It is a one size fits all diaper, so you don't need to worry about sizing, and includes everything you need in a single purchase.
 When you get it, you will need to wash it before the first use.
 Carefully follow the laundering instructions on the Kanga-Care website for the best long-term results.

 You'll find using the Rumparooz to be a lot like a disposable.
 The difference is that you'll stuff an absorbent insert into the pocket of the diaper, and place a flushable liner on the top (between baby and the diaper).
 Outside of that, your diaper changes will be pretty much the same.
 It is a one-size diaper and the rise and waist snaps must be adjusted properly to fit your baby.

 Flip with Stay Dry Insert

-The other cloth system that you might want to test drive is the Best Value award winner, Flip with Stay Dry Insert.
+The other cloth system that you might want to test drive is the Flip with Stay Dry Insert.
 Like the Rumparooz, we loved the Flip and found it very easy to use.
 It is one-size-fits-all, so you don't need to worry about sizing.
 To start, you can purchase a single Flip cover and a few Stay-Dry Inserts to go with it.
 That way you can rotate while reusing the cover multiple times.